Tilkal/graphql-to-gsheet/README.md

 You need to have access to a google account.
 Specifically, you need to be able to create and edit google sheets, located within google drive.
 You don't need any experience with command line commands and you can follow the instructions given here without the use of the command line.

 If you are a developer or have some more experience with the CLI, git etc., there is an installation process that works slightly more smoothly using those tools (see below).
-In that case, you will need Node.js on your local machine.
+Please check out the prerequisites for that approach in the [Using the Command Line Interface and clasp](#using-the-CLI-and-CLASP) section

  # Installation